A new freedom

 When using the thin rings, care should be taken to ensure a calm background without additional graphic elements or dominating structures.
 If the design is to be viewed from a great distance, ring thicknesses such as “Audi Rings Medium” to “Audi Rings Standard” are suitable.
-Beyond flexible line thickness and masking of the rings, any further distortion of the rings or combination with other elements is ruled out.
+A distortion of the rings or a combination with other elements is ruled out.

 The rings can be placed in any position and size within the layout – whether as a classic sender in the layout or broadly across the entire application.
 They can overlay spaces and images or be placed over other elements.
 However the rings are used, they should always be perceived clearly and distinctly.
 Important information must not be covered by the rings.
 No other elements – such as typography – may be placed on top of the rings.

 Care must be taken to ensure that the rings are not placed on top of the product or people's faces and cover them.
 Similarly, the rings should not be placed over other rings, such as the front or rear view of the vehicle.